- What will I do in the Ames Lab internship or visiting faculty programs?

 - ethernet cable if desired (wireless internet access is available)

+Housing Allowance.
 Our program now has funds that allow assistance for individuals that do not wish to take advantage of our apartments/dorms, or are working off-site.
-It pays $150 per week and it is added to their stipend checks.
+It pays $250 per week for students and $300 per week for visiting faculty, and it is added to their stipend checks.
 This includes students who may already have housing in Ames.

 - How will I get there?